2015 Alberta general election

-Following the election, Notley and her cabinet were sworn in on May 24, 2015.
+Following the election, Notley and her cabinet were sworn in on May 24.

+Overall, across the province, 1,488,248 valid votes were cast in this election.

 Background

 In the 2012 general election the PCs lost a portion of their caucus, but were able to continue as majority government, despite their share of the popular vote decreasing to under 50%.
 The Wildrose Party formed the official opposition for the first time, while the other two parties in the Assembly, the Alberta Liberal Party and Alberta New Democratic Party (NDP), both held official party status with five and four seats respectively.
 On September 4, 2014, the PCs became the longest serving political dynasty in Canadian history, at 43 years, 5 days.

 Prentice, who succeeded former premier and interim leader of the Progressive Conservatives Dave Hancock in September 2014, was not obligated to call an election until 2016.
 However, seeking a new mandate to pass his budget, he asked Lieutenant Governor Donald Ethell to dissolve the legislature on April 7.
 In accordance with Canadian constitutional practice, Ethell granted the request, beginning a month long campaign.
 The early election call was criticized by some as unethical, as it violated the fixed election dates specified in the Elections Act, but it was constitutionally valid and followed the general practice of the reserve powers of the Crown, specifically the constitutional convention of following the advice of the premier.